wq/wq.app/packages/react/README.md

 To override a view for a specific route, register a corresponding component with the name converted to PascalCase.
 E.g. "about" -> "About" or "observation_edit" -> "ObservationEdit".

-Note that the default view components are not directly exported by the @wq/react index package, and are generally not meant to be extended or overridden directly.
+The default view components are exported by @wq/react, but are generally not meant to be extended or overridden directly.
 It should be possible to accomplish most default view customizations by:

  * Customising the [@wq/material] theme
  * Overriding one or more configured [messages](#general-components)
  * Overriding the relevant [child components](#components) (all views call [`useComponents()`](#wqreact-integration) to determine their children)
+ * Creating a wrapper component that renders the corresponding default view as well as additional children.

 If none of the above are sufficient to customize a default view, you can always copy the entire source from the corresponding link in the above table.
 (Be sure to replace references to '../../hooks' with '@wq/react')